Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT

-Although we did not exploit it, the proposed NUFFT method can trivially include continuous phase/amplitude variations at the areal nodes, while retaining accurate edge diffraction.
-This is impossible for traditional edge integral methods, but we note exciting recent progress on including low-frequency phase variations with edge integrals \cite[Sec.~6]{harness18}.
+Although we did not exploit it, the proposed NUFFT method can trivially include \ch{smooth} source-plane phase/amplitude variations while retaining accurate edge diffraction, \ch{simply by multiplying $w_j$ by the source term at each areal node, in step 1 of Sec.~\ref{s:t3}.} This is impossible for traditional edge integral methods, but we note exciting recent progress on including low-frequency phase variations with edge integrals \cite[Sec.~6]{harness18}.

-Our findings highlight the importance of high-order accurate quadratures, both for line integrals and, crucially, planar integrals.
-We have shown how the latter may be easily constructed for three classes of domain $\Omega$ (smooth, starshades, and unions of triangles).
+Our findings highlight the importance of high-order accurate quadratures, both for edge integrals and, crucially, planar integrals.
+We have shown how the latter may be constructed for three classes of domain $\Omega$ (\ch{those with an existing boundary quadrature}, ideal starshades, and unions of triangles).
 Such construction on a case-by-case basis is possible, at least up to the tolerance with which a description of $\pO$ is available.
 Yet to automate this procedure for a requested accuracy and $\fr$, given ``any'' $\Omega$, raises 2D geometry representation and meshing issues common throughout engineering and scientific computing.
 This is a huge topic with many available tools.
-Given the benefits that we show in optical modeling, automated high-order areal quadratures from CAD formats should be a useful future project.
+Given the benefits that we show in optical \ch{simulation}, automated high-order areal quadratures from CAD formats should be a useful future project.

-Other fruitful directions to extend the work include: \bi \item For starshades, this tool opens up the rapid Monte Carlo study of the effects of manufacturing and in-flight variations upon optics \cite{shaklan17}.
-While this could be done simply by piggybacking off edge quadratures, realistic nonsymmetric starshade areal quadrature generation would help.